-To most people, a shower is just a shower.
+To many people, a shower is just a shower.
 But there are, in fact, a few distinct types.

 These showers are designed for installations where the pressure of the mains water supply is low or unreliable.
-These work on the same principle as standard electric showers (above), but run from cold water tanks, not the mains supply into the home.
+Pumped electric showers work on the same principle as standard electric showers (above), but run from cold water tanks, not the mains supply into the home.
 These showers also contain a small pump which boosts the supply to give a better showering experience in poor flow areas.

 You can view our range of power showers here, including manual and thermostatic variants.
 These may also be called integral power showers.